krisyanto80/checkn1x/README.md

 3. Install odysseyra1n.
 4. OpenSSH is installed by default, **please change the default mobile/root passwords**.

+Note: You don’t have to reinstall odysseyra1n after each reboot, just re-jailbreak using checkra1n.

 ### Changing the default passwords

 OpenSSH is installed by default, so please change the mobile/root passwords to prevent the possibility of unsavory people remotely logging into your device using the default password.\